What is call center automation?

 Automated scheduling and prediction-based software

-Scheduling can be time-consuming, and can prevent call centre team leaders from spending their time on more effective training and more.
+Scheduling can be time-consuming, and can prevent call center team leaders from spending their time on more effective training and more.
 An adaptable automated schedule can quickly assign agents where and when they’re needed without needing supervision, taking into account demand and agents’ particular skill sets.

 Similarly, prediction-based software can help read trends in past data (such as customer interest peaks) and make predictions automatically for future demand.
-This can help your call centre to operate more efficiently with more agents assigned automatically to times of greater need.
+This can help your call center to operate more efficiently with more agents assigned automatically to times of greater need.

 Text and voice analytics